January 21, 2022

 King and Shabazz were both children when their fathers were assassinated.
-At 5 years old, King was asleep when her father was murdered in 1968 in Memphis, Tenn., where he travelled to support Black city sanitation workers on strike.
+At 5 years old, King was asleep when her father was murdered in 1968 in Memphis, Tenn., where he traveled to support Black city sanitation workers on strike.
 The 2-year-old Shabazz was present with her mother and sisters when her father was assassinated in New York City in 1965, though she has no recollection of the events.
 The women were raised by their mothers, Coretta Scott King and Dr. Betty Shabazz.

 MLK Convocation at PC celebrates Dr. King’s vision, work, and legacy, but speakers in recent years have spoken to the legacies of other titans of movements for civil and human rights.
 Ndaba Mandela spoke in 2020 about his grandfather, Nelson Mandela, father of post-Apartheid South Africa.
 Rev. Nontombi Naomi Tutu spoke in 2019 of the Christian witness of her father, Archbishop Desmond Tutu, against the Apartheid regime.
 Last year, NBA Hall of Famer and all-time points leader Kareem Abdul Jabbar spoke of his own career and activism, for which President Barack Obama awarded him the Presidential Medal of Freedom in 2016.